 X Factor Element - Cultural Diversity & Inclusivity: Students will incorporate cultural and religious perspectives, based on their assessment of the individual they are supporting, into their approach that addresses the project-based scenario.
-Each student will present a summary of their project-based paper to their peers in the format of a virtual poster presentation.

 Student Ideas - Interdisciplinary Project: Students will integrate the concepts, theories, and perspectives from three disciplines, Philosophy, Psychology, and Religion to develop their approach that addresses the project-based scenario.